victoriacheng15/victoriacheng15.vercel.app/src/content/post/nextjs-state-management-with-redux-toolkit-part-2.md

 ## Intro

-In my <a href="https://victoriacheng15.vercel.app/posts/nextjs-state-management-with-redux-toolkit-part-1" target="_blank" rel="noreferrer">previous post</a>, I covered setting up Redux Toolkit and fetching stories from the top category.
+In my <a href="https://victoriacheng15.vercel.app/posts/nextjs-state-management-with-redux-toolkit-part-1" target="_blank" rel="noopener noreferrer">previous post</a>, I covered setting up Redux Toolkit and fetching stories from the top category.
 However, the application now needs to display stories from the show and job categories as well.
 As a result, the code needs to be refactored to create a reusable initial state object and function.

 **Full code**